todoval/Bachelor-s-Thesis/README.md

 		./tabularOCR 11-1.jpg
 		```<br />
 	In the rest of this user guide, we will be using a unified command call tabularOCR.
-3. The results can be found in a your-build-directory/bin/Debug/results directory as both 11-1.png and 11-1.json.
+3. The results can be found in a results directory (located where you run the command) as both 11-1.png and 11-1.json.

 Note 1: The input image does not necessarily have to be in the same directory as the tabularOCR compiled binary.
-However, in such case, the path to the image must be provided.<br />
+However, in such case, the path to the image must be provided.
-Note 2: The results will be stored in a directory where you run the command.

 It is possible to run the program with several options.
 The explained usage with complete list of options is as follows: